• Skip to primary navigation

 14. Play a board game.
 (The the best games for tweens, teens, and adults - all family-friendly and nothing vulgar)

-15. Make homemade root beer sherbet.
+15. Make homemade root beer ice cream or root beer float popsicles.

 16. Make homemade ice cream.